On the deformation groupoid of the inhomogeneous pseudo-differential Calculus: Carnot Groupoid

 \section{Carnot Groupoid}

 A more general groupoid will be constructed starting from the following data: Let $M$ be a smooth manifold, $0=H^0\subseteq H^1\subseteq \cdots\subseteq H^{k+1}=TM$ be vector bundles such that where $H^{i}=TM$ for $i>k$.
 We will calculate the Lie algebroid of this groupoid and hence show that it is equal to the groupoid constructed in \cite{MR2417549,Choi:2015aa,Choi:2017aa,Ponge:2017aa,Erp:2016aa}.
+See remark 3.2.3 for more details.

 Since $[\Gamma^\infty(H^i),\Gamma^\infty(H^i)]\subseteq \Gamma^\infty(H^{i+j})$, it follows that the map is a $C^\infty(M)$-bilinear map, hence it comes from an antisymmetric bilinear map

 For each $a\in M$, the map $\mathcal{L}$ defines the structure of a Lie algebra on $\mathcal{G}(H^\cdot)_a:=\oplus_{i}H^i_a/H^{i+1}_a$ by By Baker–Campbell–Hausdorff formula, the vector space $\mathcal{G}(H^\cdot)_a$ admits the structure of a nilpotent Lie group.
 It is clear that the structure of group is $C^\infty$ in $a$, hence $\mathcal{G}(H^\cdot)$ is a bundle of nilpotent Lie groups.
 We will define a Lie groupoid denoted by $\dnc_{H^\cdot}(M\times M,M)$ by induction on $k$ whose underlying set is equal to and whose Lie algebroid is equal to For $k=1$, this is just $\dnc_{H^1}(M\times M,M)\rightrightarrows M\times \R$ defined in \Cref{sect H bundle 1 case}.
 By induction assuming it is defined for $k-1$, that is the Lie groupoid is well defined.
 The subset $H^1\oplus H^2/H^1\oplus \cdots \oplus H^k/H^{k-1}$ is a Lie subgroupoid of $\mathcal{G}(H^1,\dots,H^{k-1})$ precisely because Therefore the space is a Lie groupoid, where we used \Cref{trivializing dnc Rn}.
 The Lie algebroid of this groupoid is then